dansdata-se/portal/CONTRIBUTING.md

 #### 4. You push your fixup

 ```
-abcd123 Feature A is done
+abcd123 feature(123): feature A is done
-1234abc Feature B is done
+1234abc feature(123): feature B is done
-efgh123 fixup!
-Feature A is done
+efgh123 fixup! feature(123): feature A is done
-qwer123 fixup!
-Feature B is done
+qwer123 fixup! feature(123): feature B is done
-zxcv123 fixup!
-Feature A is done
+zxcv123 fixup! feature(123): feature A is done
 ```

 #### The review continues...